 - Your story or the reason why you are the right person to create this online course

-When you bring these three pieces together, you’re paying attention to not just the course content, but how you’re going to attract the right people and bring to life the thing that makes the biggest difference between a successful online course and one that falls flat–the quality of your community.
+When you bring these three pieces together, you’re not just paying attention to your course content.
+You’re also focusing on how you’re going to attract the right people and bring to life something that most online courses miss out on: a quality community component.

-How to create an online course: start with a compelling topic
+How to create an online course, step #1: Start with a compelling topic

-If you have your topic picked out–perhaps because you already have a niche or an interest that people know you for–the next step is to move on to clearly defining your Ideal Student.
+If you have your topic picked out—perhaps because you already have a niche or an interest that people know you for—then you can jump straight to step #2, clearly defining what we call your “ideal member.”

-If you don’t yet have a topic for your online course, here are three not-so-obvious questions that can help you pick a compelling one:
+If you’re looking to create an online learning course but you don’t yet have a topic, here are three not-so-obvious questions that can help you pick a compelling one:

 One of the very best ways to create an online course is to start with your own personal experience.
-You don’t have to just build an online course around a business or entrepreneurial topic.
-People are experimenting with how to create online courses for a full range of life topics, too.
+You read us right: You don’t have to just build an online course around a business or entrepreneurial topic.
+People are experimenting with how to develop online courses for a full range of life topics, too.

 There’s no reason you can’t be a guide, sharing your own learning in real-time as you go.
-This is a live coaching model of creating an online course and it’s a powerful and effective approach.
+This live coaching model is a powerful and effective method of online course content creation.

 When you take any of these three not-so-obvious approaches to finding your topic, you give yourself the best opportunity possible to get specific and be authentic.
-The more specific and authentic your topic is, the easier it will be to check off the final two steps of creating an online course.
+And the more specific and authentic your topic is, the easier it will be to check off the next two steps of creating awesome online courses.

-How to create an online course: find your ideal member
+How to create an online course, step #2: Find your ideal member

 A topic for your online course is only as good as the people it attracts and serves well.
 The most valuable online courses are those that deliver results and transformation for their students.
 Think about results or transformation as taking someone from “point A” to “point B” in pursuit of a lifestyle shift, a career move, an interest, a passion, or a goal.